LGBTQIA Students

 Questions you may want to consider, research, and ask about

-- Does your right to be LGB in the United States conflict with your host country’s religious or cultural values and traditions?
+- Does your right to be LGBTQIA in the United States conflict with your host country’s religious or cultural values and traditions?

 - What are gender relations like in the host country?
 What role do transgender individuals play in the host culture?